xhresko/museumdb/README.md

-# Museum DB example app
+# Museum DB

-This app is an example that shows usage of Docker in combination with Python and some visualization libraries.
+This project is an example that shows usage of Docker in combination with Python and some visualization libraries.

-## Pre-requisites
+## Prerequisites

 You need to have Docker service running in your environment.
 If running a desktop system you can download Docker Desktop: